nimblehq/our-team/README.md

 * Ruby on Rails
 * Sinatra
-* MySQL, Redis
+* MySQL, Redis, Postgresql
-* Backbone
-* Angular JS
+* Backbone, Angular JS, Ember
 * Node.js
 * AWS, DO, Heroku

 ***Other technologies we can do***
 * Java (Spring, EJB, Hibernate, iBatis, JSF, JSP, Struts, etc.), PHP (Kohana, Laravel, Zend Framework)
-* Mongo db, Oracle, PostgreSQL, MSSQL Server, PostGIS, Data-warehouse.
+* Mongo db, Oracle, MSSQL Server, PostGIS, Data-warehouse.
 * SAP (yes we know quite boring) and SAP Security Model (and how to hack it).